 looks strategically to the future of the Shoalhaven area.
 This includes how our towns and villages develop and transform for improved community, tourism, economic and built environment outcomes.
-The directorate also supports the Shoalhaven through the Regional Gallery, Shoalhaven Libraries, business, events and grants support, social planning, and community support and advocacy.
-The directorate assesses and certifies development, and oversees safety compliance including ranger services, animal management, food and building safety.
+The directorate also supports the Shoalhaven through the Regional Gallery, Shoalhaven Libraries, business, events and grants support, social planning, and community support and safety compliance including ranger services, animal management, food and building safety.
 Environmental services monitor and protect our waterways, beaches and bushland.